stakater/til/kubernetes/commands-cheatsheet.md

 kubectl exec -ti $POD_NAME /bin/bash
 ```

-* To get namespaces
+* It will return namespaces
 ```bash
 Kubectl get namespaces.
 ```

-* To create a namespace
+* To create a namespace follow the instructions given below

-There are two ways to create a namespace using json or yaml file.
-Create a json file and insert the content given below in that file
+There are two ways to create a namespace either by using json or yaml file.
+Create a json file and insert the content given below in that file:

 ```json
 {
   "kind": "Namespace",